anbguye/transcribe-and-translate/README.md

 # AI Audio Transcription & Translation

-A web application that transcribes audio files and translates non-English content to English using Groq's API.
+A web application that transcribes audio files and translates non-English content to English using OpenAI's Whisper and Groq's API.

 ## Features

 - Audio file upload and processing
+- Live audio recording with microphone
 - Transcription using Whisper Large v3 model
-- Automatic translation of non-English segments to English
+- Automatic translation of non-English segments to English using Mixtral-8x7b
 - Timestamp-based segmentation of audio content
 - Download transcription and translation results as text file
 - Real-time loading states and error handling